-Dr. Janice DeFrances is an experienced school leader and mental health advocate with a proven history of innovator, effective program development and team building for meaningful change is learning environments.
-In July 2011, she was appointed Director of Rhode Island’s Department of Children, Youth and Families.
-Prior to her new role, she served for thirty-five years in both the public and private sector as a school principal, special education director, and CEO.
-She holds two masters degrees in special education and counseling, a doctorate in administration/special education, and a post-doctorate in neuropsychology.
+Janice DeFrances is an experienced school leader and mental health advocate with a proven history of innovation, effective program development and team building for meaningful change in learning environments.
+She has extensive experience in both the public and private sectors as a school principal, special education director and CEO/president.
+She holds two master’s degrees in special education and counseling, a doctorate in administration/special education and a post-doctorate in neuropsychology.

 MFA, Yale University

-BFA, The University of the Arts
+BFA, University of the Arts